 Type of Relationship

---Does worker receive any benefits such as insurance, pension or paid leave
+--Does worker have a written contract about the extent of the work--Does worker receive any benefits such as insurance, pension or paid leave

 --Does worker provide invoice for work done